GLEIF-IT/vlei-qvi/docs/creating-group-aid.md

 ---

-*You should orchestrate in what order each member of the group challenges, while the rest respond.
-Then the next member challenges, and everyone else responds in turn.*
+*Each participant should generate a unique challenge phrase for each of the other participants*

 *There should only be one member of the group running `generate-challenge.sh` at once.*